ebayasgalan/ericbayasgalan.com/README.md

 # My website

 Hello 👋 this is my portfolio website.
-It was built with Gatsby, React, Styled Components, and Netlify.
+It was built with Nextjs, React, Styled Components, and deployed on Netlify.

 This site is published on https://www.ericbayasgalan.com